 Do you want to make some extra money by simply turning on your phone and hopping in your car?
-Being a rideshare driver is a great side hustle opportunity as you have complete flexibility with your working hours.
+Being a rideshare driver is a great side hustle opportunity as you have complete flexibility with your schedule.

-However, before you accept your first passenger, there are a few tricks of the trade to you need to know before you get started driving with Uber.
+However, before you accept your first passenger, there are a few tricks of the trade you may want know before you get started driving with Uber.

-Whether you are college student needing a way to make money around your school schedule or a retiree looking to simply make money for your next game of golf, becoming a driver for Uber is often the perfect side hustle.
-Many working professionals have also started driving with Uber because of the flexibility to earn extra cash “after work”.
+Whether you are college student needing a way to make money around your school schedule or a retiree looking to simply make money for your next game of golf, becoming a driver-partner with Uber may be the perfect side hustle.
+I’ve heard that many working professionals have also started driving with Uber because of the flexibility to earn extra cash “after work”.

 How Much Can You Really Make?

-Uber doesn’t tell you exactly what drivers make because there are so many factors involved depending on where you drive, time of day, time of year, and whether or not you drive during a surge (peak times).
+Uber doesn’t tell you exactly what driver-partners make because there are so many factors involved such as where you drive, time of day, time of year, and whether or not you drive during a surge (peak times).

-According to Uber there are more riders on the road than ever before.
-With the increase in people looking for their next ride, more people are deciding to partner with Uber to generate extra income than ever before.
-Again, Money Peach can’t give a set dollar per hour amount, but we can tell you drivers are signing up to drive for a reason – they’re making money 🙂
+Again, Money Peach can’t give a set dollar per hour amount, but we can tell you drivers are signing up to drive for a reason – they’re making money!

-- Take back roads to arrive at the destination sooner
+- Taking back roads to arrive at the destination sooner

-- Record trip mileage to deduct on income taxes
+- Recording trip mileage to deduct on income taxes

 Uber Now Allows Tips

 As soon as you arrive at the set destination, the rider’s phone will show an option for a pre-set tip amount or a custom amount.
-This could boost your hourly rate quite a bit with simply going above and beyond.
+This could boost your earnings quite a bit with simply going above and beyond.